 Plus, there’s that name.
 Ham Balls.
 It might easily lead your mind south in a way that Meatballs don’t.
 And now, your mind probably just went there.
 See what I made you do, lol!
 Well, these aren’t those kind of balls & I am a “G” rated site, so stop it, lol!
 But that makes me wonder, what DO they do with those?
-It makes me wonder, too, why meatball sounds so good and ham ball sounds, well, maybe not so much.
+It makes me wonder, too, why meatball sounds so good and ham ball sound, well, maybe not so much.

 I’m in a mood, I guess, so forgive me.
 If only we had some of these Ham Balls left, I’d be eating them instead of getting into trouble on the internet.
 Seriously, it’s hard to stop.
 Serve them hot from the pan with something carby and delish like mashed or baked potatoes and a simple side – broccoli would be good. 🙂 If you want to be really down-home, add a slice of white bread and some butter to the party!

 These Ham Balls make a bunch, so come hungry.
 They freeze well & are a great use of leftover ham.
 They’re easy peasy to make (bonus, I know) especially if you have a food processor to pulse up the ham into fine shreds (or maybe you have a meat grinder?
 Use that.)
 If you can’t get good ground pork, do the same with some loin or shoulder.
 And don’t worry when your Ham Balls are pinkish in the middle.
 That’s how they’re supposed to look, not an indication of how done they are.

 If you’re a feeling particularly kitschy (And by that, I mean retro!) serve these in a tiny size at your next party.
 With toothpicks or kept warm in a slow cooker.
 And now my sis is going to call me and really let me have it.
 Because even though they’re delish, we always make fun of meatballs at parties; they can be so overdone.
 Of course, that’s usually, after we’ve gone to a party and eaten a lot, lol!!